3 hours of an interview decides your next 1-3 years of living.

 Senior Frontend Developer with 6+ years work experience in the tech field.
 Over the years, I've worked for many companies, from the YCombinator startup to a large corporation working on products for Big 4 Wireless Carriers giants like AT&T.

 Over the years, I have seen the good, the bad, and the ugly side of interviews.
-They've helped me to learn how to play an "interview game" and create a winning strategy, a system, that produces repeatable results.
+They've helped me to learn how to play an "interview game" and create the winning strategy, the system, that produces repeatable results.

 But 6 years ago when I started my coding career I didn't know a thing about interviews and sucked at playing the "interview game."